AntoineD/docstring-inheritance/README.md

 - `Parameters` (numpy format only)
 - `Args` (google format only)

-In addition to the inheritance behavior described [above](#docstring-sections-not-for-signatures):
+In addition to the inheritance behavior described [above](#sections-with-items):
-- arguments not existing in the inheritor signature are removed,
+- the arguments not existing in the inheritor signature are removed,
-- arguments are sorted according the inheritor signature,
+- the arguments are sorted according the inheritor signature,
-- missing arguments' descriptions are provided with a dummy description.
+- the arguments with no descriptions are provided with a dummy description.

 ```python
 from docstring_inheritance import GoogleDocstringInheritorMeta

 class Parent(metaclass=GoogleDocstringInheritorMeta):
     def meth(self, w, x, y):